 Human Tissue Acquisition and Pathology

-The Human Tissue Acquisition and Pathology shared resource offers comprehensive pathology support to Duncan Cancer Center members.
+The Human Tissue Acquisition and Pathology shared resource offers comprehensive pathology support to Dan L Duncan Comprehensive Cancer Center members.
 Services include: Histology and pathology, immunohistochemistry and TUNEL assay, laser capture, image analysis, pathology consultation, tissue microarray development, and tissue acquisition and distribution.